XimeraProject/ximeraFirstSteps/README.md

 sudo apt install git
 ```

-We suggest you follow the recommendations of Git and do the following:
+We suggest you follow the recommendations of Git and also do the following:

 ```
 git config --global core.editor "nano"